-- Keep the kitchen ventilated while the appliance is heating up. - 8.
-Use the On/Off touch button to switch off the appliance after the indicated time. - Wait until the cooking compartment has cooled down - Clean the smooth surfaces with soapy water and a dish cloth. - Empty the water tank and dry the cooking compartment.
+- 7. Keep the kitchen ventilated while the appliance is heating. - 8.
+Use the on/off button to switch off the appliance once the specified time has elapsed. - 9.
+Wait for the cooking compartment to cool down. - 10.
+Clean the smooth surfaces with soapy water and a dish cloth. - Empty the water tank and dry the cooking compartment. → "After every steam operation" on page 25